Restful Routing: An Overview

 Rails will see that there’s an argument mission from the forum_path and will go looking for the @forum instance variable you’ve defined in your controller.
 If you never defined one or defined it as something other than @forum, it will mention something about ambiguous routes and you’ll have to specify the variable.

 Now what if you wanted to go to the new or edit action?
-Simple: newforumpath and editforumpath(@forum) will take you to the corresponding actions.
-Remember that you don’t need to specify an argument for the editforumpath if @forum is defined.
+Simple: new_forum_path and edit_forum_path(@forum) will take you to the corresponding actions.
+Remember that you don’t need to specify an argument for the edit_forum_path if @forum is defined.
 Inside these actions you’ll want to go further, you’ll want to create a new forum and update a forum.

 For the create action you could specify this for your form: Rails 2.0: